asprout/Fish-Eat-Fish_Game/README.md

 **Group Members:**
 Ling Dong, Fawn Wong
+Period 1

 **Description:**
 A game based off of feeding frenzy using processing

 **Instructions:**
+-1.
+In terminal, type in "processing Main.pde" OR open file from a folder
+0. Click Run (play symbol)
 * Use your mouse to control the white fish.
+NOTE: There is acceleration!
 * Eat smaller fish to grow bigger and score points.
 * The bigger the fish you eat, the more points you get.
 * If you are eaten by a fish larger than you, you lose a life.